GameObject([properties], ...properties.props)

 GameObject.anchor

-Object. he x and y origin of the game object. {x:0, y:0} is the top left corner of the game object, {x:1, y:1} is the bottom right corner.
+Object.
+The x and y origin of the game object. {x:0, y:0} is the top left corner of the game object, {x:1, y:1} is the bottom right corner.

 let { GameObject } = kontra